aamirWasi/Interview-Preparation-V1/README.md

 In a real-world bank account, you can't just take money out of the vault or look at the books yourself.
 You need to interact with the bank via ATMs or customer service, which controls access to your account.
 ## 🤔Q11: Explain polymorphism and its types in C#.?
 **👉Polymorphism**:

-1. Polymorphism is a core concept in object-oriented programming (OOP) that allows objects to be treated as instances of their parent class rather than their actual derived class.
+1. **Polymorphism** is a core concept in object-oriented programming (OOP) that allows objects to be treated as instances of their parent class rather than their actual derived class.
-**👉Polymorphism** means "many forms."
+**Polymorphism** means "many forms."
 It allows a method or function to behave differently based on the object it is acting upon.
 It can be **compile-time** (method overloading) or **runtime** (method overriding).
 ```c#
 // Base class
 public class Notification